29.9 C

 healthy brain all day focus

-Exercise is really good for your brain!
-That’s what the experts are saying.
-They say that when you exercise, it helps your brain get better at changing and adapting, which is called neuroplasticity.
+Exercise is very good for your brain!
+Experts say that when you exercise, it helps your brain get better at changing and adapting.
+This ability is called neuroplasticity.

-Professor Angelo Quartarone, who runs the Neurology Center in Italy, says that if you exercise for just 30 minutes every day, four to five times a week, it can make a big difference in your brain.
+Professor Angelo Quartarone, who leads the Neurology Center in Italy, says that exercising for just 30 minutes a day, four to five times a week, can make a big difference for your brain.

 Another expert, Professor Gail Forrester from the University of Sussex, explains that what you do with your body affects your brain a lot.
-For example, if someone has trouble talking, using gestures can actually help them speak better.
-It turns out, the part of the brain that helps us speak is connected to the parts that control our movements, like our hands and arms.
+For example, if someone has trouble talking, using hand gestures can help them speak better.
+This is because the part of the brain that helps us talk is connected to the parts that control our movements, like our hands and arms.
 This might be because language starts with signals, just like how we use our hands to communicate.
-So, when we move our bodies, we’re also exercising our brains in a way.
+So, when we move our bodies, we are also helping our brain stay strong and focused, supporting a healthy brain all day focus.

 healthy brain all day focus

-In the School of Psychology at the University of London, Dr. Orly Osme says that besides observation, physical exercise also reduces stress.
+At the School of Psychology at the University of London, Dr. Orly Osme says that besides paying attention, physical exercise also helps reduce stress.

-She says, ‘Our brain keeps changing all the time.
-But this process happens faster in children.
-It has been observed that children who move their arms and legs normally can speak well later.
-But those who don’t do such movements may face difficulty in speaking or social interactions later.’
+She explains, “Our brain is always changing, but this happens faster in children.
+It has been seen that children who move their arms and legs normally can speak well later.
+But children who do not move much may have trouble speaking or making friends as they grow.”

 Boosting Brain Health with New Skills: Insights by Rajesh Pandey

-Psychology expert Rajesh Pandey explains that not only exercise but also trying new things like learning music or language can enhance neuroplasticity.
-When we see, learn, or think about something new, new neural connections form in the brain.
+Psychology expert Rajesh Pandey explains that not only exercise but also trying new things, like learning music or a new language, can improve neuroplasticity.
+When we see, learn, or think about something new, our brain makes new connections between neurons.

-He says, ‘The human brain can form new neural connections throughout life.
+He says, “The human brain can form new connections throughout life.
 Even at the age of 80, you can learn a new language.
 There are many benefits to breaking routines and doing something new.
-We just need to keep giving ourselves new experiences.’
+We just need to keep giving ourselves new experiences.”

 Treating Brain Damage :